wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedJavaAndroid.md

 * **Intent Events:** Called on WithIntent clients (only in ShortPhrase mode) after the final reco result has been parsed into a structured JSON intent.
 * **Result Events:** When you have finished speaking (in ShortPhrase mode), this event is called.
 You will be provided with n-best choices for the result.
 In LongDictation mode, he handler's associated with this event will be called multiple times, based on where the server thinks sentence pauses are.

+#### Select Confidence Value and Text Form
 For each if the n-best choices, you get a confidence value and few different forms of the recognized text:

 * **LexicalForm:** This form is optimal for use by applications that need the raw, unprocessed speech recognition result.
 * **DisplayText:** The recognized phrase with inverse text normalization, capitalization, punctuation and profanity masking applied.
 Profanity is masked with asterisks after the initial character, e.g. "d***".
 This form is optimal for use by applications that display the speech recognition results to a user.
 * **Inverse Text Normalization (ITN):** has also been applied.
 An example of ITN is converting result text from "go to fourth street" to "go to 4th st".
 This form is optimal for use by applications that display the speech recognition results to a user.
 * **InverseTextNormalizationResult:** Inverse text normalization (ITN) converts phrases like "one two three four" to a normalized form such as "1234".
 Another example is converting result text from "go to fourth street" to "go to 4th st".
 This form is optimal for use by applications that interpret the speech recognition results as commands or which perform queries based on the recognized text.
 * **MaskedInverseTextNormalizationResult:** The recognized phrase with inverse text normalization and profanity masking applied, but not capitalization or punctuation.
 Profanity is masked with asterisks after the initial character, e.g. "d***".
 This form is optimal for use by applications that display the speech recognition results to a user.
 Inverse Text Normalization (ITN) has also been applied.
 An example of ITN is converting result text from "go to fourth street" to "go to 4th st".
 This form is optimal for use by applications that use the unmasked ITN results but also need to display the command or query to the user.

+<a name="Step3"> </a>
-### <a name="Step3"> Step 3: Run the Example Application</a>
+## Step 3: Run the Example Application
 Run the application with the chosen clients, recognition modes and event handlers.

-### <a name="Related"> Related Topics</a>
+<a name="Related"> </a>
+## Related Topics
 * [Get started with Bing Speech Recognition in C Sharp for Windows in .NET](GetStartedCSharpDesktop.md)
 * [Get Started with Bing Speech Recognition in C Sharp for .Net on Windows Phone 8.1](GetStartedCSharpWinPhone.md)
 * [Get started with Bing Speech Recognition and/or intent in Objective C on iOS](Get-Started-ObjectiveC-iOS.md)